yurirocha15/leetcode2github/README.md

 # leetcode-practice-python
-This repository is a template which tries to automate adding solutions to leetcode problems.
+This repository is a template which automates the boilerplate code when adding solutions to leetcode problems.

-Using a single command, one can get a question information, generate the python executable the test files, and update the table at the end of the README.
+Using a single command, one can get the question information, generate the python executable template, generate the test files, and update the table at the end of the README.

 This repository uses [leetcode-cli](https://github.com/skygragon/leetcode-cli) to get the question information.
 Big thanks to the leetcode-cli owners for providing such tool.